KHEngineering/RoboRio/faq/motor.md

 ---

 ##Do I need to set the internal jumper on the RoboRio to drive Servos?
-The 3.3v/5v internal jumper only affects the DIO power output.
+No. The 3.3v/5v internal jumper only affects the DIO channel power output.
 The PWM signals are always 5v max.
-The PWM power is always 6v.
+The PWM power is always 6v output.
 The motor controllers have this line disconnected, so power on it doesn't affect them.
 This means you can use the same PWM pins to power 6V servos, or FRC legal motor controllers without changing any hardware settings.

 ---